mpaeke/TrueStep/README.md

 # TrueStep
 Closed loop stepper motor driver firmware for the BTT S42B-V1.x board.
+  - Modified version for Sidewinder X1.
+All default values are set.
+You just have to set your step size (16 by default).

 Board version v1.1 is highly recommended to get rid of the OLED issues.

 ## Special Features - managed by spock